MC-Spraint/DSA-IN_TS-2024/interview_prep/README.md

 isWorker: It returns true if the current process is a worker or else false.

-process: It returns the child process which is global.
+process: It returns the global child process.

 send(): It sends a message from worker to master or vice versa.